 Customization of the Models

 Conning will customize the GEMS Scenario Files features and calibration of parameters to reflect any modifications adopted by state regulators to produce real-world interest rate, equity, and bond fund return scenarios for use in calculations of life and annuity Statutory reserves according to the Valuation Manual (e.g., VM-20, VM-21, VM-22) and capital under the NAIC RBC requirements (e.g., C3 Phase 1, C3 Phase 2).
 The resulting customized scenario files are referred to as the Basic Data Set.

-Conning will also provide a second format with additional data fields, referred to as the Robust Data Set.
-The Robust Data Set is available from Conning for a fee.
-The Robust Data Set will produce the same interest rate, equity, and bond fund return scenarios as the Basic Data Set.
-The Basic Data Set and the Robust Data Set are collectively referred to as the NAIC Economic Scenario Files.
+Scenario sets produced from the Basic Data Set are referred to as the NAIC Economic Scenario Files.

 Maintenance of Conning Scenario Website

 The NAIC website will contain a link to the Basic Data Set, validation reports, statistics, related tools, documentation, and training materials located on Conning’s website.
-Access will be provided for End Users regardless of whether they have licensed Conning’s software.
-End Users means users of the scenarios, including NAIC staff, state regulators, insurance companies, third-party consultants retained by state regulators and insurance companies, and any other person who makes use of the scenarios.
+Access will be provided for Model Users regardless of whether they have licensed Conning’s software.
+Model Users means users of the scenarios, including NAIC staff, state regulators, insurance companies, third-party consultants retained by state regulators and insurance companies, and any other person who makes use of the scenarios.

 Monthly Production of Scenarios, Scenario Statistics, and Validation Reports